Label Hierarchy Transition: Delving into Class Hierarchies to Enhance Deep Classifiers: The Proposed Method

 \subsection{Label Hierarchy Transition}

-The problem of interest is to directly learn the unknown classification distribution $p(y^1,\cdots,y^K|\mathbf x)$.
-We first revisit the traditional multi-task based methods in hierarchical classification.
-Existing methods commonly decouple it into several multi-class classification tasks, where the label of each hierarchy is predicted by typical loss functions (\eg, cross-entropy).
-This is equivalent to solve the negative log-likelihood of the following equation \footnote{Please refer to the supplementary materials (Sec.
-A) for detailed derivation.}:

-This equation implies that all class hierarchies are statistically independent to each other, which ignores the correlation across different class hierarchies.
-Moreover, the cross entropy loss with one-hot labels used in \cref{eq:multitask} inclines to overemphasize on the differences of different categories but fail to depict the inter-class similarities in a specific hierarchy.
-Thus, the semantic correlation within the same hierarchy are easily ignored.

-To address the aforementioned problem, we propose to explicitly encode the correlation across hierarchies into the existing multi-task learning framework.
-We assume that one label hierarchy $y^{k}$ is statistically dependent on $y^{k-1}$ when $\mathbf x$ is given, and the distribution $p(y^k|\mathbf x)$ can be rewritten as:
+The goal of this paper is to propose a unified probabilistic framework to explicitly encode category correlations across hierarchies into the existing multi-task learning framework.
+Unlike previous works based on the assumption of independent distributions across different hierarchies, we mathematically consider that the label $Y^{k}$ of the $k$-th hierarchy is statistically dependent on $Y^{k-1}$ and the sample $\mathbf x$ itself.
+It is natural to encode such correlations between adjacent hierarchies through the conditional distribution $p(Y^k|Y^{k-1},\mathbf x)$.
+Subsequently, we can formulate the distribution $p(Y^k|\mathbf x)$ by marginalizing over the variable $Y^{k-1}$: